St. John's Seminary

 Pontifical Mission Societies: Society for the Propagation of the Faith

 The Holy See has established four Pontifical Mission Societies: the Society for the Propagation of the Faith, the Society of St. Peter Apostle, the Missionary Union of Priests and Religious, and the Missionary Childhood Association.
-The principle aim of
+The principal aim of

 the Pontifical Mission Societies, which are international in scope